Visit the institution website for COVID‑19 updates

 This creative and reflective Master's degree considers interventions in the landscape through imaginative design, strategic thinking and technical knowledge.
 Landscape architects shape the future of cities and rural environments alike.

-You will work with a team of landscape architects, researchers and built environment professionals to inform your creative design practices.
-The Bartlett School of Architecture is renowned for preparing students for successful careers and has been ranked as the top architecture school by the Architects' Journal AJ100 for fourteen consecutive years and as the top place to study architecture in Europe by the QS World University Rankings by Subject, 2017.
+Students work with a team of landscape architects, researchers and built environment professionals to inform your creative design practices.
+The Bartlett School of Architecture is renowned for preparing students for successful careers.

 This programme empowers students with the contextual knowledge of the history and theory of landscape architecture, alongside the ability to apply research to design and professional scenarios, be they speculative, theoretical or practical.